BiGCAT-UM/pils/day1.md

 ---------

 You will do today:
-1. Learn how to edit [https://www.codecademy.com/learn/learn-html], validate [https://validator.w3.org/], and view HTML pages
+1. Learn how to edit (see [this course](https://www.codecademy.com/learn/learn-html)), validate ([W3 validator](https://validator.w3.org/)), and view HTML pages
 1. Learn how to use the browser console
-1. Create a Github Account
+1. Create a GitHub Account
 1. Determine the gaps in your knowledge and skills
 1. [get an Open PHACTS API account](getaccount.md)
-1. Go through some of the examples on the Wikidata SPARQL Endpoint [http://sparql.wikipathways.org/]
+1. Go through some of the examples on the [Wikidata SPARQL Endpoint](http://sparql.wikipathways.org/)
 1. form teams of 2/3 people and discuss a scientific question

 Additional topics which can be covered: